-Mastersounds is an upcoming non-fiction narrative about the jazz community and music in the Pacific Northwest that will examine places, people, and events that have made the cities like Portland, OR, and Seattle, WA, so popular with musicians.
-The book will also investigate what elements have helped to shape the specific community we have in . . .
+Mastersounds (soon to be retitled) is a nonfiction narrative about the jazz community in the Pacific Northwest that examines the people, places, and events that have made cities like Portland, Oregon, and Seattle, Washington, so popular among musicians.
+From the genesis of Jackson Street and Williams Avenue in the 1940s & ’50s with such legends . . .
 Read more »

 Untangling the Knot: Queer Voices on Marriage, Relationships & Identity delves past the mainstream focus on marriage equality—beyond the knot—to examine the broad scope of issues facing members of the LGBTQ community.
 The collection sheds light on what marriage equality actually means for queer communities.
 By confronting the concept of tradition through personal discourse, this . . .
 Read more »